 The result was a doubling of the CTR from these emails and hence a growth in monthly active subscribers.
 And that’s how Sidekick put their B2C2B content strategy in motion.

 Takeaway: Carefully look into the nature of your business.
-If it doesn’t fit into a commonly known type, then the existing content marketing frameworks won’t work.
+If it doesn’t fit into a widely known type, then the existing content marketing framework won’t work.
 In such cases, you need to experiment and adapt an iterative mindset.